FlavourSaver/FlavourSaver/README.md

 ## Using with Rails

 One potential gotcha of using FlavourSaver with Rails is that FlavourSaver doesn't let you have any access to the controller's instance variables.
-This done to maintain compatibility with the original JavaScript implementation of Handlebars so that templates can be used on both the server and client side without needing changes.
+This is done to maintain compatibility with the original JavaScript implementation of Handlebars so that templates can be used on both the server and client side without any change.

 When accessing controller isntance variables you should access them by way of a helper method or a presenter object.